ywu82/incs620_project/README.md

 # Download Code
-the path will be like:
+The project path will be like:
 ```bash
 incs620_project/
 ├── component/